Tailor Brands logo

 Below you’ll find a step by step guide to starting an LLC (Limited Liability Company) in Texas.

 Let’s start from the basics.
 Deciding what type of legal structure is right for your new venture is one of the most important decisions you will make when starting a business.
-This is true whether your starting a Texas-based business or anywhere else in the US.
+This is true whether you’re looking at how to open a business in Texas or anywhere else in the US.
 The business structure you choose will affect the management, operations, and taxation of your new business.

 The three traditional options include a sole proprietorship, partnership, or corporation.
 A Limited Liability Company (LLC) is somewhat of a hybrid option that offers many of the same tax and legal benefits as a corporation without the hassle involved in forming and running a corporation.